 Anise Garden Planting Seeds

-Anise plants (Pimpinella anisum) will reach heights of 18-24 inches and display large primary and feathery secondary leaves.
+Anise herb plants (Pimpinella anisum) will reach heights of 18-24 inches and display large primary and feathery secondary leaves.
 Clusters of tiny, yellow-white flowers appear in midsummer, followed by ribbed teardrop-shaped fruits called aniseed for which this is herb is famous.

-Anise seeds are the most widely used part of the plant.
+Anise herb garden seeds are the most widely used part of the plant.
 Though its leaves, too, are tasty and can be snipped off and added to salads or sprinkled over finely chopped vegetables.
-Whole or crushed the Anise kernels can be added to breads, cakes, cookies, applesauce, soups or even beverages.
+Whole or crushed the Anise seed kernels can be added to breads, cakes, cookies, applesauce, soups or even beverages.

 Anise is also used as a flavoring agent.
 It has a sweet, aromatic taste that resembles the taste of black licorice.